EberlyODL/phys211/week-1b-learning-to-learn-and-1d-kinematics.md

  Kinematics is about representing and describing motion quantitatively.
 The simplest is one-dimensional motion at constant velocity.

- Before we look into this, I would like to spend the equivalent of what would be a full 50 minutes lecture in face-to-face to discussing **Learning Strategies**
+ Before we look into this, I would like to spend the equivalent of what would be a full 50 minutes lecture in face-to-face class to discuss **Learning Strategies**.

 ## Lesson Objectives for week 1B